architv/fb-network-graph/README.md

 TODO:
 ------
-*  Improve the code to dynamically fetch the contents.
+*  Optimize the code to fetch data from a JSON file.
-*  PLot a network graph using the data.
+*  Grab the access token by itself.